 They don’t take targets into account.
 Everyone might be pleased to see that the number of new customers is up 8% this month vs. last month.
 What no one may realize, however, is that the customer acquisition rate is still well below where it needs to be in order to meet our growth targets, so the current number is actually a problem that needs to be solved, not the good news that the +8% flag on the dashboard would suggest.

 They don’t reliably draw attention to metrics that require it.
-A change of -2.1% in employee satisfaction vs. last week may be a minor concern that requires no action, but the same -2.1% change in website uptime would be an all-hands-on-deck crisis, so the “percentage change” values can’t be relied upon to draw attention to the most important problems.
+A change of -2.1% in employee satisfaction vs. last week may be a minor concern that requires no action, but the same -2.1% change in website uptime would be an all-hands-on-deck crisis, so a small % change value doesn’t necessarily indicate that the metric doesn’t require attention.
+Similarly, a large % change doesn’t necessarily indicate that a metric requires attention, as would often be the case for a metric that normally bounces around a lot from day to day.
 Given that that’s one of the main reasons for having visual flags on dashboards in the first place, this is a pretty serious limitation.

 They produce “Christmas tree syndrome.”
 Since current values are almost always at least a little higher or lower than the previous period’s values, every metric gets a “vs. previous period” flag beside it, creating a visually overwhelming wall of red and green indicators—even if everything is actually fine.
 Sometimes, dashboard creators will try to mitigate this by setting “don’t flag” ranges whereby metrics aren’t flagged if the “vs. previous period” value is, say, between -2% and +2%.
 While this would cut down on the number of flags on a dashboard, it doesn’t address any of the other limitations in this list, and it introduces other, new problems.
 For example, for some metrics, a change of -1.5% might actually be a big problem.